tmtsoftware/csw/docs/src/main/commons/create-component.md

 #### *Tutorial: Developing an HCD*

 Let's use logging to flesh out some of our command handlers.
+The template will instantiate a logger for you to use by constructing one from the `LoggerFactory` from in the `CswContext` passed in the constructor, instantiated as a `log` object.

 Add some simple log messages in the `initialize` and `onShutdown` hooks, and to the `onLocationTrackingEvent` hook as well, although we won't be using it for this HCD:

 Scala